cris1905/cris1905/README.md

 ### Hi there 👋

+I'm a Software Developer located and working in DO.
 - 🔭 I’m currently working on: Systems development andsupport
 - 🌱 I’m currently learning: C#
 - 😄 Pronouns: 33🏀